 Our legal and policy environment

-Kenya’s legal and policy environment is characterised by colonial-era provisions in the penal code that criminalise “carnal knowledge against the order of nature,” which is widely understood to refer to anal intercourse between men.
-Government agencies have justified their stigmatising and discriminatory attitudes towards gender and sexual minorities on the grounds that they are criminalised and their work would allegedly promote illegal behaviours.
+Kenya’s legal and policy environment is characterized by colonial-era provisions in the penal code that criminalize “carnal knowledge against the order of nature,” which is widely understood to refer to anal intercourse between men.
+Government agencies have justified their stigmatizing and discriminatory attitudes towards gender and sexual minorities on the grounds that they are criminalized and their work would allegedly promote illegal behaviors.
 Politicians and extremist religious leaders seek to bolster their relevance by proposing homophobic legislation and preaching hatred against GSMs in Kenya.

 The police have a responsibility to protect the life and property of all Kenyan people.
 They also have a responsibility to prevent violence and protect victims.
 However, they have been inconsistent in playing this role while responding to mob violence against GSMs.
-Because of criminalisation and the inconsistent police response, most victims of homophobic and transphobic attacks do not report crimes to the police, believing that the police will not help them or, worse, might arrest them.
+Because of criminalization and the inconsistent police response, most victims of homophobic and trans phobic attacks do not report crimes to the police, believing that the police will not help them or, worse, might arrest them.

 Violence as an instrument of social stigma

 Even more worrying is the social acceptance and tolerance of violence against GSMs as an instrument for the preservation of a heteronormative social order.
 This has forced many GSMs to live closeted lives, which negatively impacts their ability to socialize with other LGBT persons.
 They are therefore unable to advocate for their rights or, more generally, freely engage in personal and professional development activities.
 While the ever-present threat of violence drives most GSMs underground, preserving a false social perception of GSM invisibility in public spaces, the impact on life and health outcomes for GSMs is severe.